 Increasingly, many people are turning to the internet as a source of education and learning.
-According to one market research company, online learning will grow from a $107 billion industry to $325 billion by 2025.
+According to this article from Forbes, online learning will grow from a $107 billion industry to $325 billion by 2025.

 So if you have any kind of specialized knowledge, you could capitalize on this by creating and selling an online course.
 Depending on the type of course you sell, you could charge anywhere from a hundred dollars to several thousand.

 And sites like Teachable will host the course for you, so all you have to do is create the content.
 Creating a course can take a lot of work on the frontend, but once it’s created, you can continue to sell it over and over again.